-I had a problem cashing a ticket at a Lottery retailer.
+I had a problem redeeming a prize on a ticket at a Lottery retailer.
 What should I do?

 Ask the retailer to print a receipt showing what happened when your ticket was scanned.
 Keep that receipt and your ticket in your possession.
-Call Lottery headquarters at 410-230-8800 and ask to speak with our Security Division, which handles questions that deal with validating and cashing tickets.
+Call Lottery headquarters at 410-230-8800 and ask to speak with our Security Division, which handles questions that deal with validating and redeeming prizes on tickets.